dqsully/advent-of-code/2023/01/rust/README.md

 There are no further optimizations for worst-case big-O complexity.

 The same probabilistic optimization from part 1 also applies here too, although because of the digit-word matching, this would complicate the part 2 solution much more than for part 1.

+Also, the same 'parse-as-you-go' optimization is possible here too, but because the digit-word matching is more computationally expensive than just checking individual bytes, the most optimal solution would depend on how long each line is and how often letters in digit-words show up.
+You would need to do lots of benchmarking to know for sure which option makes more sense for your input.

 The digit-word matching could maybe be optimized by writing out a regex-like state machine for matching individual bytes, or more likely through explicit vectorization.
 Either way this would be much more complicated than `partial_line.starts_with(num_text)` for a small efficiency boost.